kabukky/journey/content/data/README.md

 # content/data

-Your Sqlite databse file will be placed here.
+Your Sqlite database file will be placed here by the application.